feO2x/Light.GuardClauses/README.md

 ## In the end, what do I get?

-Light.GuardClauses is a lightweight .NET solution for precondition checks, providing you with default exceptions for the most common cases and conditional compilation so that you can easily include or exclude your assertion calls when you build your project.
+Light.GuardClauses is a lightweight, high-performance .NET solution for precondition checks, providing you with sensible default exception messages and the ability to easily customize them.
 This removes the clutter at the beginning of your parameterized methods.

-If you need to, you can also customize every assertion by providing custom messages or even your own exceptions - this way you have full control over your assertions.
-And you can easily extend Light.GuardClauses with your own methods.
+Additionally, you can easily extend Light.GuardClauses with your own assertions.

 ### Acknowledgements

-Light.GuardClauses is developed as part of the "iRescYou" research project, conducted at the [University Hospital of Regensburg](http://www.uniklinikum-regensburg.de/e/index.php) and the [University of Applied Sciences Regensburg](https://www.oth-regensburg.de/en.html), funded by the [Bavarian State Ministry of Health Care](http://www.stmgp.bayern.de/).
+Light.GuardClauses was initially developed as part of the [iRescYou research project](http://www.irescyou.de/), conducted at the [University Hospital of Regensburg](http://www.uniklinikum-regensburg.de/e/index.php) and the [University of Applied Sciences Regensburg](https://www.oth-regensburg.de/en.html), funded by the [Bavarian State Ministry of Health and Care](http://www.stmgp.bayern.de/).

 Thanks to [xunit.net](https://github.com/xunit/xunit) and [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions) - I use these frameworks every day!
-And [Visual Studio](https://www.visualstudio.com/) together with [R#](https://www.jetbrains.com/dotnet/) is awesome!
+And [Visual Studio](https://www.visualstudio.com/) in combination with [R#](https://www.jetbrains.com/dotnet/) is awesome!

 ### Let there be...
 Light
 ![Light Libraries Logo](/Images/light_logo.png)